 All of you need to be vigilant and ruthless in making the police aware of what is happening with any possible gang activity.
 It is the only way to protect yourself.

 This does not mean that the cops can protect you 24/7.
-They cannot protect you from your lifestyle, but they will make you as safe as they possibly can, given the risk factors that you create for yourself.
+They cannot protect you from your lifestyle.
+However, they will make you as safe as they possibly can, given the risk factors that you create for yourself.

 Any information will help the cops protect you.
 Give them a phone number.
-Give them a street name.
-Give them a description of a guy or of a car, and if you are vigilant, a license plate number.
+Maybe give them a street name.
+Or perhaps, give them a description of a guy or of a car, and if you are vigilant, a license plate number.
 When you see a friend or other working girl climb into a car, make a mental note of any information you observe.
 You never know when it might become important information with which to protect her and you.

 The bottom line here is that if you don’t do these things, you are putting yourself in more danger because you are inviting gangs and violent bullies to control your life.
 Again, you can do all this without a single soul knowing.

 I cannot emphasize strongly enough the dangers these gangs bring.
 This is especially true for the American gangs.
 The good news is that they cannot get a foothold without your help.